May 2, 2026 • PBX guide

 PBX Meets Kubernetes: Modern Architecture for Scalable VoIP Infrastructure

-A practical telecom guide written to help buyers understand architecture, routing, reliability and support decisions.
+A practical telecom article written to help buyers understand architecture, routing, reliability and support decisions.

 Decision lens